n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 (matra) sign must be tagged with `POS_POSTBASE_CONSONANT`.

-In Devanagari, the only consonant that can appear in this position is a non-initial "Ra,Halant" sequence, which will take on the "Rakaar" form when the `blwf` feature is applied.
+In Devanagari, the only consonant that can appear in this position is a non-initial "Halant,Ra" sequence, which will take on the "Rakaar" form when the `blwf` feature is applied.

 #### 2.8: Mark tagging ####